whaynes/STCW23/jekyll/assessments/Engine/OICEW-1-1G.md

   9. Record the location, size, orientation and other features of interest of any indications produced by the inspection.
   10. Clean all specimens by rinsing off the developer.

-See the [Engineering Assessment Guidelines](guidelines) for additional specifications of behavior and standards." | markdownify }}
+See the [Engineering Assessment Guidelines](guidelines) for additional specifications of behavior and standards.

 *****